 In the kitchen

-Other features are very helpful when it comes to meal preparation, as well.
+Other features are also very helpful when it comes to meal preparation.
 The Food Network skill, for example, gives you access to an extensive library of recipes.
 You can ask Alexa a series of questions to help decide what sounds best (or most convenient) for dinner.
-Simply say, “Alexa, ask Food Network for the recipes on TV right now,” or “Alexa, ask Food Network for recipes from Barefoot Contessa.”
+Simply say, “Alexa, ask Food Network for the recipes on TV right now,” or “Alexa, ask Food Network for recipes from Alton Brown.”

-If you own a GE Wi-Fi Connect appliance, meal prep is now even easier.
-The Geneva skill for Alexa allows to control these devices with your voice.
-Like any skill, however, you’ll need to enable it before you can reap the benefits.
+If you own a GE Wi-Fi Connect appliance, meal prep is even easier.
+The Geneva skill for Alexa allows you to control these devices with your voice.
 Simply request this by saying, “Alexa, enable Geneva skill.”
-You’ll then need to link your GE Wi-Fi Connect account, but once done, you’ll be able to ask Alexa an amalgam of useful questions, as well as prompt the assistant to activate various household appliances.
+You’ll then need to link your GE Wi-Fi Connect account, but once that’s done, you’ll be able to ask Alexa an amalgam of useful questions, as well as prompt the assistant to activate various household appliances.
 You can say, “Alexa, tell Geneva to preheat my oven to 400 degrees,” or “Alexa, ask Geneva if my laundry is dry.”

-To get the most out of your smart home devices, it’s often best to use appliances that are supported by Alexa.
-However, you may already own a few smart appliances that do not work with Alexa out of the box.
-Luckily, there is a roundabout way of pairing these appliances.
-If your device isn’t supported by Alexa but is supported by IFTTT, you can setup a series of triggers to establish support and functionality.
+It’s best to use appliances supported by Alexa.
+However, you may already own smart appliances that don’t work with Alexa out of the box.
+Luckily, there is a way of pairing these appliances.
+If your device isn’t supported by Alexa but is supported by IFTTT, you can set up a series of triggers to establish support and functionality.
 IFTTT has even curated an entire catalog of command triggers specifically for Alexa.
-Or, you can buy a smart hub or the Echo Plus, which is an Echo with a smart hub built in, to connect your devices.
+Or, you can buy a smart hub or the Echo Plus to connect your devices.